praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 ##### download from row &lt;place&gt; where &lt;selectOnColumn&gt; is &lt;selectOnValue&gt;
 This downloads the target of the link in a table defined by place (a locator).
 The download will be executed on the link of the first row of which the selectOnColumn value matches the selectOnValue.

-##### wait for class &lt;cssClassName&gt;
-Waits until the class with the css selector cssClassName is visible on the page.

-##### wait for class with &lt;cssClassName&gt; text &lt;expectedText&gt;
-Waits until the class with the css selector cssClassName contains the text expectedText.

-##### wait for page &lt;pageTitle&gt;
-Waits until a page with the page title pageTitle is shown.

-##### wait for tag with &lt;tagName&gt; text &lt;expectedText&gt;
-Waits until the tag with tagName contains the text expectedText.

-##### wait for visible &lt;place&gt; (in &lt;container&gt;)
-Waits until the mentioned place (a locator) is visible on the page.
-Optionally you can constrain the place to a container (the 'in' part), this will result that the browser waits until the place within the container is visible.
-The container can be defined using a locator.
-When using a container the place has to be present within it, otherwise you will eventually get a timeout.

-##### wait for x path visible &lt;xPath&gt;
-Waits until the xpath defined by xPath is visible.

 ##### wait milliseconds &lt;i&gt;
 Wait i milliseconds